bamajap/AAC-roku-interface/README.md

 The Roku_Remote.zip file is there for illustrative purposes only.
 It is a snapshot of the version of the files at an unspecified point in time.
 The files in this zip will probably work, but is not guaranteed to work with your system.
 To get the latest version of the scripts, please use the scripts in the repository and refer to the website (or Github) link for the latest/greatest version of the curl software.

+NOTE: I was able to leverage these scripts to work with a PRC Accent 1400 device as well.

 For help, create a new issue and I will do my best to offer a quick response.